chrishah/post-assembly-intro/README.md

 ```
 While it is running we can skip to the next part and talk about mapping reads to genomes.

-Once it's done the thing you want to be looking at is the CEGMA report.
+Once it's done the thing you want to be looking at is the CEGMA report in `output.completeness_report`.
+A gff file with the genes cegma has predicted can be found at `output.cegma.gff`.

+Note that if for some reason you want to skip running CEGMA we have an example output deposited for you as part of this repo at: `data/outputs/cegma/output.completeness_report`.

+Let's have a look at the completeness report:
 ```bash
 (user@host)-$ cat output.completeness_report
 ```